ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 Boston Inner Harbor has the highest mean PCB concentration (average of 44.21 ng/g per observation), followed by Cape Ann to Cape Elizabeth (average of 26.90 ng/g per observation) and Southeast Boston Harbor (average of 18.35 ng/g per observation).
-Boston Inner Harbor (284.81) and Cape Ann to Cape Elizabeth (227.34) have the highest standard deviations, suggesting that, though they are the locations with the highest average PCB concentrations, the counts per observation vary greatly.
+Boston Inner Harbor (average standard deviation of 284.81) and Cape Ann to Cape Elizabeth (average standard deviation of 227.34) have the highest standard deviations, suggesting that, though they are the locations with the highest average PCB concentrations, the counts per observation vary greatly.
 The ranges of both locations is 3,000 ng/g to 0 ng/g, which is a wide range of values.

 ``` r
 Summary_Organics <- Organics %>%